$L_0$ Isotonic Regression With Secondary Objectives: Secondary Optimality

+A different approach is to trim the results then find the optimal regression of the the trimmed values.
+Simple examples shows this does not work for \wellp{\infty}, but it does for \wellp{1}.

-\begin{theorem} Given a set of real-valued labels, a label function $f$ on a dag $G=(V,E)$, and an $f$-isotonic set $C\subseteq$, an \wellp{1} isotonic regression can be obtained by trimming $f$ and finding an $L_1$ isotonic regression of the trimmed values. \end{theorem} \textit{Proof:}~ Any \wellp{1} isotonic regression $g$ must have its values in $[w_\preceq(v),w_\succeq(v)]$ for all $v$, and hence if $f(v) < w_\preceq(v)$ then the error at $v$ is $|f(v) - w_\preceq(v)| + |w_\preceq(v) - g(v)|$.
-Similarly if $f(v) > w_\succeq(v)$ then the error at $v$ is the distance to the trimmed value plus the distance from $w_\succeq(v)$ to $g(v)$.
+\begin{proposition} Given a set of real-valued labels, a label function $f$ on a dag $G=(V,E)$, and an $f$-isotonic set $C\subseteq V$, an \wellp{1} isotonic regression can be obtained by trimming $f$ to $C$ and finding an $L_1$ isotonic regression of the trimmed values. \end{proposition} \textit{Proof:}~ Any \wellp{1} isotonic regression $g$ must have its values in $[\winlow{v},\winhigh{v}]$ for all $v$, and hence if $f(v) < \winlow{v}$ then the error at $v$ is $(\winlow{v} - f(v)) + (g(v) - \winlow{v})$.
+Similarly if $f(v) > \winhigh{v} $ then the error at $v$ is the distance to the trimmed value, $\winhigh{v}$, plus the distance from $\winhigh{v}$ to $g(v)$.
 Therefore a function minimizing the sum of the distances from the trimmed values to their regression values is also a function minimizing the $L_1$ error of an isotonic regression consistent with $C$, and vice versa. ~$\Box$

-Trimming is just a topological sort operation, so can be completed in $\Theta(m)$ time.
-The total time is determined by the time to find the $L_1$ regression.
-Currently the fastest algorithm known for general dags takes $\Theta(nm+n^2 \log n)$ time (\cite{AHKW}).
+Trimming is just a topological sort operation on the original graph, so can be completed in $\Theta(m)$ time.
+Since $C$ is given, the total time is determined by the time to find the $L_1$ isotonic regression on the original graph.
+The fastest known algorithms depend on the graph~\cite{QFastest}.
+The fastest for $d$-dimensional grids, or points in arbitrary position in $d$-dimensional space, is discussed in Section~\ref{sec:multidim}.
+The fastest for general dags takes $\Theta(nm+n^2\log n)$ time \cite{L1Iso_AHKW} time or $\tilde{O}(\min\{m^{1+o(1)}, m + n^{1.5}\})$ time with high probability~\cite{Flow_BLLSSSW,Flow_CKLPPS}.

-There is a simple lower bound on the error that trimming imposes, true for any $p$.
-For $v \in V$, let